apogeecode/apogee-playground-docs/docs/faq.en.md

 ### Why do I need to verify my identity?

 We are doing our best to provide a safe and trust-based platform to our users.
-In order to establish this trust between our users, we verify the identities of everyone on our platform.
+In order to establish this trust between our users, we offer identity verification option to all of our users.

 ???+ info

     Learn more about [Verification](Getting_Started/installation.en.md)

+### What does the :material-check-decagram: symbol next to a user's name mean?

+The **:material-check-decagram:** symbol means that the user is verified.

 ### How is my safety being checked?